Pkrts/Hive/hive_1.md

  hadoop fs -ls /input_data

-Note-whereever the data is crucial(critical) and we don't want to load it everyday we there we use external table. coz here we will not touching our raw data.
+Note-whereever the data is crucial(critical) and we don't want to load it everyday we there we use external table. coz here we will not touching our raw data. benefits- it always query the updated value where in internal we have to load the data again. here we will create external table
+#command for external table
+create external table department_table_external (dept_id int,
+dept_name string,
+manager_id int,
+salary int
+)
+row format delimited
+fields terminated by ','
+location '/input_data/';

+#command
+describe formatted department_table_external;

+---> you will see table type EXTERNAL_TABLE.